 Ben: Thanks for listening with my conversation with Taylor Robinson, the Senior Manager of SEO and Content at Condé Nast.
 We’d love to continue this conversation with you.
 So if you’re interested in contacting Taylor, you can find a link to her LinkedIn profile in our show notes.
 You can contact her on Twitter where her handle is @Taylor_SEO.
 If you have general marketing questions or if you want to talk about this podcast, you can find my contact information in our show or you can send me a tweet @BenJShap.
-If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to Searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to Searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.

 Ben: If you liked this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back in your feed next week.